AnonGray123/ASCII/README.md

-this tool is ASCII writer
+this tool is ASCII writer and it only work for linux